 Cadac Safari Chef

 My favourite piece of camping gear is the Cadac Safari Chef 2.
 It packs away neatly into a small bag, is really easy to use and it’s amazing how much you can actually cook on it considering it’s compact size.
 I regularly manage to cook up a feast for a family of four.
 It’s really easy to clean too which is a bonus as no one likes that job.
 Paula H.

 Our favourite bit of camping gear is our Cobb BBQ.
 It’s super-compact, and you can pick it up when you’re using it, as it doesn’t get hot on the outside.
 It has so many cooking uses, not just barbecue.
 We’ve done the usual sausage, bacon and eggs in the morning and left it by the van cooking a shoulder of lamb that was then ready for us when we returned from an afternoon on the beach.
 Lush!
 Fern S.

 Sink into comfort

-My favourite piece of camping gear is my Thermarest MondoKing XL sleeping pad.
+My favourite piece of camping gear is my Thermarest MondoKing 3D sleeping pad.
 After a long day of hiking or driving, it feels so luxurious to sink into this bed-like mat.
 Isha Haddigan

 My favourite piece of camping gear is dry shampoo!
 I know it’s not flash, or particularly hard to come by, but I just feel so much more refreshed and happier knowing my hair isn’t stuck to my head with grease.
 Little things like looking good when camping really matter to me.
 Karen Scrowther